-Telling someone they need a haircut, or asking them if they noticed they need a haircut, or giving them an article on new types of hair styles – all based on your own need to convice your CP to change – will cause defensiveness and distrust.
+Telling someone they need a haircut, or asking them if they noticed they need a haircut, or giving them an article on new types of hair styles – all based on your own need to convince your CP to change – will cause defensiveness and distrust.

-How would you know if it were time to reconsider your hairstyle?
+Facilitative Question: How would you know if it were time to reconsider your hairstyle?

 Stop using your own biases to engender trust: facilitate your CPs in changing themselves.
-Then the choice of the best solution becomes a consequence of a system that is ready, willing, and able to adopt Excellence.
+Then the choice of the best solution becomes a consequence of a system that is ready, willing, and able to adopt excellence.
 And they’ll trust you because you helped them help themselves.

 Sharon-Drew Morgen is a breakthrough innovator and original thinker, having developed new paradigms in sales (inventor Buying Facilitation®, listening/communication (What?
 Did you really say what I think I heard?), change management (The How of Change™), coaching, and leadership.
 She is the author of several books, including the NYTimes Business Bestseller Selling with Integrity and Dirty Little Secrets: why buyers can’t buy and sellers can’t sell).
 Sharon-Drew coaches and consults with companies seeking out of the box remedies for congruent, servant-leader-based change in leadership, healthcare, and sales.
 Her award-winning blog carries original articles with new thinking, weekly. www.sharon-drew.com She can be reached at firstname.lastname@example.org.